Johennes/Gigs-that-Matter/README.md

 * `user` - The Last.fm username
-* `callback` - A callback function with a single parameter `user` that contains a user info object
+* `callback` - A callback function with a single parameter `user` that contains a user object

-The user information object contains the following properties:

-* `id` - The user's ID
-* `name` - The username

 The `getUserInfo` function can be used to check if a specific Last.fm username exists.